gbouras13/pharokka/docs/output.md

 Main Output
 ----------
-The main output is a gff3 file that is suitable for use downstream pangenomic pipelines such as [Roary](https://sanger-pathogens.github.io/Roary/)) to generate pangenomes.
+The main output is a `.gff` gff3 file that is suitable for use downstream pangenomic pipelines such as [Roary](https://sanger-pathogens.github.io/Roary/) to generate pangenomes.

 * The 'phrog=' section shows the closest matching PHROG, or "No_PHROG" if there are no matching PHROGs below the E-value threshold.
 The 'top_hit=' section shows the closest matching protein in the PHROGs database.

-* The 6th column of the gff is the PHANOTATE w_orf score (the more negative, the more likely the CDS is a gene) or the prodigal coding score (the larger, the more likely the CDS is a gene).
+* The 6th column of the `.gff` file is the PHANOTATE w_orf score (the more negative, the more likely the CDS is a gene) or the prodigal coding score (the larger, the more likely the CDS is a gene).
 Please see the PHANOTATE and Prodigal papers for more details.

 Other Files
 ------
-* A .gbk genbank formatted file, which is converted from the gff.
+* A `.gbk` genbank formatted file, which is converted from the gff.

-* A .log file, which holds the output from tRNA-scanSE, mmseqs2 and post-processing.
+* A `.log` file, which holds all logging output.
 It is time-stamped in the "%m%d%Y_%H%M%S" format.

-* A .tbl file, which is a flat-file table suitable to be uploaded to the NCBI's Bankit.
+* A `.tbl` file, which is a flat-file table suitable to be uploaded to the NCBI's Bankit.

 * A `_cds_functions.tsv` file, which includes counts of CDSs, tRNAs, CRISPRs and tmRNAs and functions assigned to CDSs according to the PHROGs database.